I’m often asked if I had to choose the most important remedies to have on hand at all times, what they would be.

 This is not difficult to determine, because the medicines that are most frequently used would fall into this category; the ones that are so effective, they cover numerous ailments.

-This little powerhouse of a remedy is used for conditions such as coughs (in particular, croup), sore throats, ear infections, whitlows, boils, dental abscesses (use only 6x or 6c), conjunctivitis (use 30x or 30c), acne (usually best in 200), glandular swellings, mastitis, certain presentations of eczema, sepsis, bone infections and likely many others even I’m not aware of.
+This little powerhouse of a remedy is used for conditions such as coughs (in particular, croup), sore throats, strep, ear infections, whitlows, boils, dental abscesses (use only 6X or 6C), conjunctivitis (use 30X or 30C), acne (usually best in 200), glandular swellings, mastitis, certain presentations of eczema, sepsis, bone infections and likely many others even I'm not aware of.

 It's often the go-to remedy for infections that have an odor, particularly of cheese, but any foul-smelling, infectious odor would be cause for choosing Hepar sulph.
 If the infection is contained, a distinct smell may not be apparent, however, it's still a good choice.

 Another distinguishing factor for choosing this remedy is the vulnerability of the person.
 Someone who needs it because of an infection is more likely to be susceptible to outside influences such as weather (especially the cold), sounds, light, and chemicals.